 At the Kennel Club Palm Springs Show on January 7, 1996 Steven Gladstone was scheduled to judge.
 Mr. Gladstone had awarded Buddy's second win back in May of 1994.
 We thought he might like him now that he was grown up and showing well.
 Fortunately the show turned out to be a major in bitches so Buddy could get a major by being selected Best of Winners.
 Because of the pressure of the situation we decided for Sue to take Buddy into the ring.
 She had far more experience and confidence than I did at the time and Buddy was no longer the same dog she had taken in the ring before.

 Buddy continued winning in his very next show.
 At the Shoreline Dog Fanciers Show on January 14, 1996 Buddy was Best of Breed.
 The Hound Group Judge that day was Stephen Hubbell who had awarded Buddy a fourth place win out of four entries in the puppy class in 1994 when we were getting started.
 We still decided to stay for the group competition.
 To our surprise Buddy just loved the group ring that day.
 He put on a show.
 Mr. Hubbell watched him quite a bit during the group and awarded Buddy a Group Four win.
-We were both shocked and thrilled.
+Pam and I were both shocked and thrilled.